 My name is David Goodlad and if you have a problem with your drinking I can help.
 I provide effective alcohol counselling.
 I can help you change.
 Come and see me to talk through your situation.

-If you are having problems with someone else’s drinking, I can help.
+If you are having problems or concerns about your son, your daughter or family member or employee drinking, I can help.
 I have over 25 years experience in alcohol counselling.
 If you want to change your drinking pattern call me.
-If someone close to you has alcohol problems and you don’t know what to do, call me.
+If someone close to you, you are concerned about – a son, a daughter, a family member or employee who has alcohol problems and you don’t know what to do, call me.

 I am a senior alcohol counsellor based in Canterbury, Kent.
 I help people suffering from alcohol problems.
 As a counsellor I help people find a way forward.